-A drought is a severe shortage of of water in a particular location.
-Droughts are caused by a combination of factors.
+A drought is a severe shortage of water in a particular location.
+A combination of factors causes droughts.

 Meteorological causes of drought

 Meteorological factors can cause an area to get less rainfall than average.
-Changes in global atmospheric circulation can mean it doesnt rain much in an area.
-For example, the drought in Australia in the 2000s was made worse by a change in air and ocean currents in the Pacific Ocean.
+Changes in global atmospheric circulation can mean it doesn’t rain much in an area.
+For example, the drought in Australia in the 2000s was made worse by changing air and ocean currents in the Pacific Ocean.

 Changes in atmospheric circulation can also affect rainfall patterns.
-In the past monsoon rains in India have failed to appear when they were due.
+In the past, monsoon rains in India had failed to appear when they were due.

 Hydrological causes of drought